dialvare/edge-cv-serie/docs/sno.md

 ```

 ## Namespace creation
 Before continuing, let's create a namespace where all the resources tailored to this demo will be deployed.
 The follwoing command will create the new project.
-Name it as you prefer; I'll choose *pokedex* for this demo:
+Name it as you prefer; I'll choose *demo* for this demo:
 ```
-oc new-project pokedex
+oc new-project demo
 ```

 Remember also to select this project from the Project drop-down menu at the top left in the Web Console, when deploying the resources for our demo.